 We care about what you think

-The policy of this School is to work in partnership with parents/carers and the wider community.
+The Policy of this School is to work in partnership with parents/carers and the wider community.
+Therefore any person, including members of the public, can make a complaint.
 We try hard to do our best for all our pupils/students.
 Your views help us plan for the future.
 We like to know when things are going well.
 We also want parents/carers to tell us about their worries, concerns or complaints as soon as possible.
 It is much easier for the school to sort out a recent problem than something that happened some time ago.

 • We will deal with your concern or complaint in a professional manner.